City Council had its mid-term retreat Friday night to set the agenda for 2019. Here are the highlights.

 Council member Lisa Morzel agreed.
 Members Sam Weaver, Bob Yates, Suzanne Jones and Mary Young felt staff already provides plenty of options and analysis, but could tweak its process a bit more toward a pro-con approach.
 Councilman Aaron Brockett said making recommendations was part of the job.

 “We rely on staff to use their knowledge and discretion,” he said.
-“I trust staff’s knowledge; they bring a lot of expertise to the table.”
+“I trust staff’s knowledge; they bring a lot of expertise to the Postponement of a motion, or a vote.”

 City Manager Jane Brautigam echoed that sentiment: “There are times we would like to not make a recommendation, but we do believe it’s our job as the professional staff you pay a lot of money to.”